kudapara/curated-design-tools/README.md

 - [Adobe XD](https://www.adobe.com/products/xd.html) - Wireframe, design, prototype, present, and share amazing experiences for web, mobile, voice, and more.
 - [Figma](https://www.figma.com/) - Figma helps teams create, test, and ship better designs from start to finish.
+- [Sketch](https://www.sketch.com/) -  A digital design toolkit that helps you work and collaborate faster in design, wireframing and prototyping projects.

 ### Design tools